YasinC4342/Simple-PCB-of-LCD-1602-using-74HC595/README.md

 This is my first project i made since this year so if this pcb doesn't work, send me a message from this E-Mail : cinaryasin4342@gmail.com

-Also, i recommend to test in circuit simulation software before buying (you can buy it in JLCPCB website) !!!
+Also, i recommend to test in circuit simulation software before buying (you can order it in JLCPCB website) !!!

 Enjoy with my project :)
 made in KiCAD Software